decoutkhanqindev/kotlin_flow/README.md

 # 📚 Learning Kotlin Flow

-This repository to learn and practice the key concepts of Kotlin Flow.
+This repository is for learning and practicing the key concepts of Kotlin Flow.
 Each file and folder in the project is a practical example, demonstrating how to use different types of Flow, Channel, StateFlow, SharedFlow, as well as common operators and patterns in asynchronous programming with Kotlin.

 ## 🏆 Main Topics